How do you handle tricky interview questions?

-The biggest fear factor facing interviewees is concern over not having the ‘right’ answers.
+The biggest fear interviewees have is concern over not having the ‘right’ answers.
 The best way to overcome this is to consider the kinds of questions your interviewers are likely to ask and to think about how you will respond.
 Let’s look at some typical interview questions that leave interviewers shifting uncomfortably in their seats and how best to answer them.

 What do you know about us and what we do?

 Many hiring managers cite this as one of the most critical questions asked when interviewing candidates.
 One manging director went so far as to say that if a candidate was unable to answer this question appropriately it was a deal breaker.
 No matter how well they performed throughout the rest of the interview, they would not be hired.

 What is the right approach to responding to this question?
 Firstly, you will need to have done your homework by spending some time on the company’s website, social media and Google to learn as much as possible about them.
 It’s important to understand their vision and mission along with their key deliverables.
 What products or services do they provide?
 Who are their customers?
 Who are their competitors?
 Read the ‘About Us’ page to get an overview of the company, its objectives, its values etc. You will also likely find their Annual Report published either on the website or elsewhere online which can give you a deeper insight into the company, its challenges and future plans.